 Subverted with Hollom, who is nearly thirty and has no hope of further advancement due to his incompetence and lack of leadership qualities.

 In book canon, Aubrey is taller than Maturin and Maturin is described as being fairly ugly and scrawny.
-Paul Bettany is by no means ugly, and quite a bit taller than Russel Crowe.
+Paul Bettany is by no means ugly, and quite a bit taller than Russell Crowe.
 Aubrey is also supposed to be quite fat, but Crowe couldn't put on that kind of weight and still pull the character off, so he ends up being only a bit stout.
 From the various descriptions given in the book, it seems that Aubrey is more in the nature of being stout and powerfully built than obese as modern readers/viewers would recognize the term.

 The enemy ship, in the book the American frigate USS Norfolk, was replaced by a French privateer built by the Americans.
-The design in the movie was based on the USS Constitution, christened in 1797, it is the second oldest commissioned warship afloat today, after the HMS Victory., and the Norfolk of the book was based on the Real Life USS Essex, which harassed British shipping in the Pacific Ocean during the War of 1812 and seized 15 prizes before she was captured by the British off of Valparaiso, Chile.
+The design in the movie was based on the USS Constitution, christened in 1797, it is the second oldest commissioned warship afloat today, after HMS Victory, and the Norfolk of the book was based on the Real Life USS Essex, which harassed British shipping in the Pacific Ocean during the War of 1812 and seized 15 prizes before she was captured by the British off of Valparaiso, Chile.
 Word of God is the movie's producers did not have the same concerns that C.S.
 Forester had when writing the Horatio Hornblower novels: that American audiences would not appreciate the Americans being the bad guys.
 Instead, they viewed it a sin to not show Napoleon as the true enemy, since only about three books have the US as the enemy.
 It does mean, however, that instead of planning to take on a 36-gun frigate in the 28-gun Surprise (disadvantageous but doable), Aubrey gets to face a very mean 44-gun heavy frigate with hull construction comparable to a line-of-battle ship, and is completely unable to penetrate her hull in the first engagement.
 Instead, he has to resort to cunning and audacity.

 A Taste of the Lash: One sailor gets flogged for disrespecting and bumping into Hollom, his senior officer.
 Hollom actually said nothing, and got reprimanded by Aubrey in private because lack of leadership causes ill discipline.